 - Create auditable, reproducible governance configurations, allowing change management, rollbacks, and blue and green testing

-Immuta’s Policy-as-Code is a reliable, automated, low-error, highly scalable, and ultimately low-toil way of managing access control across many cloud platforms and geographies.
-The ability to industrialize data platform builds by hooking into other automation tools allows data engineering and operations teams to leverage best-of-breed technologies without additional manual processes and toil.
+Policy-as-code is a reliable, automated, low-error, highly scalable, and ultimately low-toil way of managing access control across many cloud platforms and geographies.
+The ability to industrialize data platform builds by hooking into other automation tools allows you to leverage best-of-breed technologies without additional manual processes and toil.

 Check out this recorded demo showing the Immuta CLI in action, managing a cross-platform policy that segments and masks data by the user’s region.